 About Upstate Medical University

-Today, in addition to its four colleges and two teaching hospitals, SUNY Upstate also boasts a growing biomedical research enterprise, and the region’s only Level-1 trauma center, children’s hospital and cancer center.
+Our total enrollment is about 1,600 students.
+We also boast a growing biomedical research enterprise, and the region’s only Level-1 trauma center, children’s hospital and cancer center.

 Syracuse is a college town that offers both an outstanding quality of life and affordable living.
 Our university puts you in the heart of New York’s fourth-largest city.
 Central New York has long enjoyed a reputation as a comfortable place to live, with high-performing schools, cultural offerings and sporting events, a wealth of beautiful parks, lakes and four-season recreational opportunities — and short commutes.